-Presumably, D4's Human World is one part of a bigger problem.
+- Presumably, D4's Human World is one part of a bigger problem.
 Celestia presumably needs all the awe energy they can get, and as humans advance, their fear and awe goes away from the demons/angels and towards themselves, thus they don't give as much as they used to.
 Considering how presumably little they get from the increasing number of advanced human worlds, even just one giving nothing would likely be enough to lead to a shortage.

-This actually has real-world parallels in oil.
+- This actually has real-world parallels in oil.
 Take, for instance, Iran, which has less than 5% of the known global oil supply.
 We might even be able to get by without Iranian oil.
 But the stuff is limited enough globally that any news relating to Iran that might impact its ability to deliver on that oil when it counts makes gas prices jump up, and freeing of economic sanctions would make gas prices drop noticeably.
-The differences, of course, are that oil isn't renewable on a reasonable timescale but is stockpiled underground, whereas awe energy is renewable on a reasonable timescale but only has what is renewed at any given time, and is thus more vulernable to fluctuations in that renewal (as with real rewnewable energy sources).
+The differences, of course, are that oil isn't renewable on a reasonable timescale but is stockpiled underground, whereas awe energy is renewable on a reasonable timescale but only has what is renewed at any given time, and is thus more vulnerable to fluctuations in that renewal (as with real rewnewable energy sources).

-Are Rozalin's wings real, or just part of her dress?
+- Are Rozalin's wings real, or just part of her dress?
 And if it's the former, does that mean she could fly if she wanted to?

 Why was everyone so ridiculously afraid of Tyrant Valvatorez?

-Isn't is kind of strange that he was utterly infamous for being the "blood-soaked king of carnage and absolute evil" despite not being malicious in the slightest?
+- Isn't is kind of strange that he was utterly infamous for being the "blood-soaked king of carnage and absolute evil" despite not being malicious in the slightest?
 Did no one other than Fenrich (and even then, he was The Mole to begin with) bother actually getting to know the guy?